The Echorium Sequence: Purple Plains

-The Purple Plains, to the South of Silvertown, are a large, mostly empty region occupied mainly by nomadic tribes called the Horselords.
-The main tribes featured in the series are the Kaleri and the Harai, the latter of which is considered untrustworthy.
-Although much of the region is uninhabited, there are some large towns on the rivers which aid the Great South trade route, including Southport and Rivermeet.
+To the South of Silvertown, the Purple Plains is a large, mostly empty region occupied mainly by nomadic tribes called the Horselords.
+The main tribes featured in the series are the Kaleri and the Harai, the latter considered untrustworthy.
+Although much of the region is uninhabited, some large towns on the rivers aid the Great South trade route, including Southport and Rivermeet.
 The Plains are the main location for Crystal Mask, in which they are the home of Shaiala Two Hoof and the location for Frazhin's Khizalace, and also appear in Dark Quetzal.
-The area is home to both centaurs and nagas, and is a source of herdstones, in the Dancing Canyons and khiz crystal, in the Sunless Valley which can only be reached through underwater tunnels or through the Pass of Silence, which is prone to avalanches.
+The area is home to both centaurs and nagas and is a source of headstones in the Dancing Canyons and khiz crystal, in the Sunless Valley which can only be reached through underwater tunnels or through the Pass of Silence, which is prone to avalanches.

 Quetzal Forest

 Quetzal Forest is a large, mostly uncharted forest occupying much of the area between the Karch and the Purple Plains.
-As the name suggests, it is the natural habitat of quetzal, but also provides a home for the Forest People, a mysterious race who use the unique flora of the forest to produce astounding healing potions, and to see into the future by accessing the quetzal Memoryplace.
+As the name suggests, it is the natural habitat of the quetzal, but also provides a home for the Forest People, a mysterious race who use the unique flora of the forest to produce astounding healing potions and to see into the future by accessing the quetzal Memoryplace.
 The Forest is the main setting for Dark Quetzal and is the home of Night Plume's flock in Frazhin's Starmaker temple.